sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/cli.md

 ![Usage of hws](../images/hws-usage.png)

-The `hws` command can be used to troubleshoot the monitoring performed by other *Hardware Sentry* products such as the KM for PATROL.
+The `hws` command can be used to troubleshoot the monitoring performed by the **Hardware Sentry Agent** (the core engine) or by other *Hardware Sentry* products such as the KM for PATROL.

 ## The Basics